 Another of Auckland’s geo-thermal pools is Parakai Springs.
 Situated out West, if you’re a thrill-seeker you’ll love the waterslides or, if you prefer to sit back and relax, there are plenty of pools for you to do so.

-Massey Park Aquatic Centre is high up there on our list of must-visit pools!
+Massey Park Pool is high up there on our list of must-visit pools.
 There’s an outdoor 50m pool if you want to burn off those Christmas calories but if you prefer a little excitement to your life, make the most of the African jungle-themed pool inside as well as the wave pool.
 If you’re lucky, you may be there for a ‘wave rave’.
 A what?
-Yep, you can have a rave in the wave pool with DJ Lenny on the decks.
+Yep, you can have a rave in the wave pool with pumping music to get you going.
 There’s plenty of competitions including bombing and an aqua run.

 Point Erin Pools